 A credential template defines the schema for a verifiable credential — what attributes it contains, which are required, and which are always disclosed to verifiers.
 Templates are reusable: create one “Web Development Completion” template and use it to credential hundreds of youth.

-Short identifier (e.g. web-dev-completion).
-The API uses this to generate the full type URI in the response.
+Short identifier (e.g. course-completion).
+Alphanumeric, hyphens, and underscores only.
+The API uses this to generate the full VCT URI returned in the type field.

 description